git-town/git-town/website2/src/commands/pull-branch-strategy.md

 ## Variations

-- without an argument, displays the currently configured perennial branches
+- without an argument, displays the existing perennial branches
 - the `update` subcommand displays UI to set the perennial branches